mjoblin/vibinui/README_DEV.md

 messages** (one each of most types) so the UI will know the current state of everything.

-From that point on, subsequent messages of a given type are usually being sent only because something has **changed** (e.g. a Playlist Entry was added; a new Stored Playlist was created, a Track was favorited, etc).
+From that point on, subsequent messages of a given type are usually being sent only because something has **changed** (e.g. a Queue Item was added; a new Stored Playlist was created, a Track was favorited, etc).

 However, even though messages are usually being sent because something has _changed_, the message itself will usually describe **the entire state of the data the message represents**.
 For example,